Nahidzeinali-web/3-Agentic-AI/README.md

 # Import FAISS (Facebook AI Similarity Search) for efficient similarity search
 import faiss

-# Import FAISS vector store wrapper from LangChain for integration with LangChain framework
+# Import the FAISS vector store wrapper from LangChain for integration with the LangChain framework
 from langchain_community.vectorstores import FAISS

 # Import an in-memory document store to hold and retrieve documents